East Frisian Tea Ceremony - the exception to Germany's Kaffee und Kuchen

 We also provide cultural programming in German after the lunch, arranged by Evelyn Klein.
 This is a great opportunity for natives and non-natives to practice and maintain their German language skills while enjoying great food and Gemütlichkeit.

-If you would like to attend, please RSVP to the GAI office by Friday, August 8th.
+If you would like to attend, please RSVP to the GAI office by Friday, October 10th.
 Call 651.222.7027, extension 1, or email the GAI office.
 Regular attendees can also request to be added to the standing list at that time.